waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - HMs must be used from the PACK menu.
 - HM moves are permanent.
 - All map objects (NPCs, items, signs) act as walls.
+- The `stun_npc` tool is essential for interacting with moving NPCs.

 ## II.
 Quest Progression

 ### Current Objective: Clear Team Rocket from Azalea Town
-- **Status:** A Rocket Grunt blocks the Azalea Gym.
-Kurt and his apprentice were unhelpful, only speaking of missing Slowpoke.
-- **Current Hypothesis:** The solution is in the Slowpoke Well.
-I must investigate it to find Team Rocket and the missing Slowpoke.
-This should cause the gym grunt to leave.
+- **Status:** I am currently stuck trying to get Kurt to help me deal with Team Rocket.
+The grunts at the Slowpoke Well and the Gym are blocking progress.
+- **Active Hypothesis (from `quest_strategist`):** The correct event sequence is:
+  1. Talk to the Rocket Grunt at the Slowpoke Well (Complete).
+  2. Interact with the Farfetch'd statue in Kurt's house (Complete).
+  3. Talk to the apprentice in Kurt's house (In Progress).
+  4. Talk to Kurt.

 ### Blocked Path: Ilex Forest
 - **Status:** The western part of Ilex Forest is blocked by a tree that requires CUT.
-I will return here after dealing with the Slowpoke Well.
+I will return here after dealing with the Azalea Town situation.

 ## III.
-Technical Notes & Experiments

-### Pathfinder
-- **Status:** The pathfinder now correctly accounts for off-screen obstacles by reading map markers.
-This should prevent most pathing errors.
+Data Management Reminders
+- I MUST use `manage_world_knowledge` IMMEDIATELY after every map transition to keep my World Knowledge Graph accurate.